ahmedfgad/CoinTex/IOS_INSTALL.md

 2. Tap your Apple ID under Developer App.
 3. Tap Trust.
 4. Open CoinTex.
 It is ready to play.

+You may need to enable the Developer mode too:
+1. Open Settings, then Privacy & Security
+2. Scroll down to the Developer Mode option.
+3. Switch it to On.

+This might ask you to restart your device.

 ## Good to know